Harvard offers a variety of leave options for medical, personal or family reasons.

 You will need to submit a Request for Family or Medical Leave.
 If you take a medical leave as a result of your own serious illness, you are eligible for short-term disability.

-- Personal leave for 31-90 days, depending on department staffing needs.
+- Short-term personal leave for 31-90 days, depending on department staffing needs.

 - Military leave of absence: Harvard grants leaves of absence and extends reemployment rights to staff members who engage in military service, in accordance with applicable law.
 See here for details on Military Service.
 A pay supplement may also be available for employees called to military service.
 See the Staff Personnel Manual for additional information.